dlay-io/dlay-core/readme.md

 | canceled  | Used by workers to mark an task as canceled      |

 ## Worker
-Workers are a job executor, you can have a lot of workers, each one doing one type of task.
+Workers are the job executor, you can have a lot of workers, each one doing one type of task.

-Every worker have your own name and will execute the jobs specified in each tasks document in the scheduled time.
+Every worker have your own name and will execute the jobs specified in each tasks document on the scheduled time.

 ## Jobs
 Jobs are special node.js modules executed by workers based on his tasks descriptions.